 France Jet Crash Kills at Least 113

-GONESSE, France (AP) _ An Air France Concorde en route to New York City crashed outside Paris shortly after takeoff Tuesday, slamming into a hotel and a restaurant.
+GONESSE, France (AP) _ An Air France Concorde en route to New York crashed outside Paris shortly after takeoff Tuesday, slamming into a hotel and a restaurant.
 At least 113 people were killed when the charter flight of German tourists went down in the first-ever crash of the supersonic jet.

-The hotel was in flames after the crash, and sections had been reduced to blackened rubble and twisted metal.
-Firefighters poured streams of water on the completely blackened wreckage.
+The hotel was in flames after the crash, and sections had been reduced to rubble and twisted metal.
+Firefighters poured streams of water on the blackened wreckage.
 The remains of the Concorde were barely recognizable as an airplane fuselage.

 There was no immediate word on what might have caused the crash.
 In the more than 30 years that Concorde jets have flown, none had gone down.

 All passengers aboard Flight AF4590 were German, Air France said.
-The plane had been chartered by Peter Deilmann Shipping Co., a German tour company, and the passengers were on their way to New York to join a cruise ship.
+The plane had been chartered by Peter Deilmann Shipping Co., a German tour group, and the passengers were on their way to New York to join a cruise ship.